junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The rusty bars clink clank before him, sliding closed.
 The lift starts rising.

-"Which floor are we going?"
+"Which floor are we going to?"
 Dean asks Rory.

 "No idea," Rory searches the four sides in vain.
 There is no button or control handle inside.

 A large human-sized poster at the back of the elevator gives them a jump.
-The Statue of Liberty on the image looks as realistic as the real thing.
+The Statue of Liberty in the image looks as realistic as the real thing.
 Too damn many statues in this city.
-Dean decides he would never come to New York ever again, if he manage to get out of here.
+Dean decides he would never come to New York ever again, if he manages to get out of here.

 The wheezing sound of the old mechanics echoes loudly in the place, disturbing dust in the stale air.

-Dean and Rory watches stories after stories rising into their view then being left behind.
+Dean and Rory watch stories after stories rising into their view then being left behind.
 All have the same long, bleak look.
 An empty and straight corridor stretches in front of the lift on each floor, covered in thick scarlet velvet carpet.
 Not a single person in view.

-The lift comes to a halt at a floor near forty or fifty level high -- they lost count when it got above thirty.
-The thing doesn't seem to be willing to move further up, Dean and Rory have no choice but to walk into the corridor.
-The elevator clanks back down, leaving an dark, empty well in the space.
+The lift comes to a halt at a floor near forty or fifty levels high -- they lost count when it got above thirty.
+The thing doesn't seem to be willing to move further up, so Dean and Rory have no choice but to walk into the corridor.
+The elevator clanks back down, leaving a dark, empty well in the space.

 The bulbs on the ceiling give off smoky, tawny light, barely lighting the corridor.

 Dean leads the way, looking left and right.
-The carpet muffles their footsteps, no wonder the whole place is quiet like a tomb.
+The carpet muffles their footsteps; no wonder the whole place is quiet like a tomb.
 They don't even dare to breathe too loudly.

-The doors have two-digit numbers on them showing the apartment numbers, and almost all have name tags labelled next to it: "W. Wallace", "J. Watson", "M. Wheeler", "J. Whittaker"...
+The doors have two-digit numbers on them showing the apartment numbers, and almost all have name tags labelled next to them: "W. Wallace", "J. Watson", "M. Wheeler", "J. Whittaker"...

-Dean recognizes one from the missing people report he and Cas saw on the newspaper that morning -- this morning, this very same day's morning when he was having that awesome breakfast.
+Dean recognizes one from the missing people report he and Cas saw in the newspaper that morning -- this morning, this very same day's morning when he was having that awesome breakfast.
 God, that feels like ancient ago.
-At least it seems like he has found all the missing people then, if they are all in this very building.
-But how on earth can they get everyone outta here, with probably a million creepy Weeping Angel statues guarding the place and the whole Manhattan?
+At least it seems like he has found all the missing people, then, if they are all in this very building.
+But how on earth can they get everyone outta here, with probably a million creepy Weeping Angel statues guarding the place and the whole of Manhattan?

 Dean shifts his attention to the end of the corridor.
-The light on the ceiling is not bright enough to shine up all the way toward the end.
+The light on the ceiling is not bright enough to shine all the way toward the end.

 "Dean --" Rory calls after him.

-"Give me a sec."
-Dean says, walking cautiously toward the shadowed end wall.
-The instinct feeling growls in his brain like some answers crawling their way out, waiting for him to put the last missing piece into the puzzle.
+"Give me a sec," Dean says, walking cautiously toward the shadowed end wall.
+The instinct growls in his brain like some answers crawling their way out, waiting for him to put the last missing piece into the puzzle.
 And something tells him the answer is *right there*.

 The stone alcove in the wall blends in naturally with the rest of the decoration, looking exactly like a coherent part of the building -- as old and dusty as everything else is, covered by cobwebs.

 Dean stands close enough to see there is an Angel statue sitting in the alcove, but not close enough to have a clear look at the face.
 This one looks particularly familiar, but her face is hidden in her palms.
 Her short, straight hair dangles down before her ears, reaching her shoulders.

-Dean knows intuitively if the stone statue has colors, they would be dark black.
+Dean knows intuitively that if the stone statue has colors, they would be dark black.

 "Dean!"
 Rory raises his voice more alarmingly, half a corridor away from him.
 Distantly, the elevator dings again.